Georgia State University College of Law '97

 Poulos graduated from Georgia State University College of Law in 1997, and during law school, he was a Moot Court Board officer and a competitor with the Student Trial Lawyers Association.
 In 1997, his mock trial team won the Southeastern regional tournament and competed in the national tournament.

 He received an undergraduate degree in accounting in 1992 from Georgia State University.
 Poulos has worked in accounting for both SunTrust Bank and the Coca-Cola Company prior to law school.
 During college, he won a U.S. Congressional scholarship to Germany and spent over a year living and working there.
-He is fluent in German and has studied Spanish extensively as well.
+He is also fluent in German.

 Poulos is an adjunct professor for the Lawyering Advocacy program at Georgia State Law.